xieweiAlex/English_Learning/words-review.md

 His **mordant** **wit** appealed to students. -
 you spares others the pain that comes from **bungling** with power by playing with fire without knowing its properties. -
 if you're trying to destroy an enemy who hurt you far better to **keep him off guard** by **feigning** friendness than showing your anger. -
-The surrounding countryside is **windswept** and rocky. -

 ## words-Oct.md ##
 words/2022/words-Oct.md
 As he wrote, “Philosophy calls for plain living, not for **penance**…our lives should observe a happy medium between the ways of the sage and the ways of the world at large. -
-Although this was **obliquely** phrased, the big two were poor decisionmaking on behalf of Russia (invading Ukraine) and Europe generally (being fundamentally unserious about power policy), leading to **ripples** that would affect the price of inputs to many participants in the Japanese grid. -